ChaosHour/datacheck/README.md

 mysqladmin proc -i1 | grep -i insert
 ```

-## How to run data-diff against a single database and table?
+## How to run against a single database and table?

 ```bash
 table="my-table"